KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/AdminHasThePower/writeup.md

 ---

-##  Why this is a security issue
+# ❗ Why this is a security issue

-In this application, user roles are stored in a client-side cookie.

-The server incorrectly trusts this value without validation.
+The application stores user roles in a client-side cookie and trusts this value without proper validation.

 This allows attackers to:
 - Modify their role from user → admin
 - Bypass authorization controls
 - Gain unauthorized access to restricted functionality

 ---

-##  Exploitation Flow (OWASP A01 Mapping)
+# ⚔️ Exploitation Flow (OWASP A01 Mapping)

 <p align="center">
 <img width="377" height="291" alt="image" src="https://github.com/user-attachments/assets/74e37b94-a862-4fea-bd8c-d90edb106d45" />